Consensys/quorum/docs/Consensus/ibft/ibft.md

 #### Constants
 Istanbul BFT define the following constants

-- `EPOCH_LENGTH`: Number of blocks after which to checkpoint and reset the pending votes.
+- `EPOCH_LENGTH`: Default: 30000 blocks.
+Number of blocks after which to checkpoint and reset the pending votes.
 - `REQUEST_TIMEOUT`: Timeout for each consensus round before firing a round change in millisecond.
 - `BLOCK_PERIOD`: Minimum timestamp difference in seconds between two consecutive blocks.
 - `PROPOSER_POLICY`: Proposer selection policy, defaults to round robin.